DinhLeGaulois2/dewey-decimal-system/README.md

 ## What Classification System to Use?

 The **Dewey Decimal Classification** was chosen (this system is used  in 200,000 libraries in at least 135 countries.)
 The classification's notation makes use of three-digit Arabic numerals for main classes, with fractional decimals allowing expansion for further detail.
 Using Arabic numerals for symbols, it is flexible to the degree that numbers can be expanded in linear fashion to cover special aspects of general subjects.
 The Decimal Classification introduced the concepts of relative location and relative index which allow new books to be added to a library in their appropriate location based on subject.
-An overview from this app:
+An overview from the main User Interface:

 ![alt text](img/00-MainUI.jpg)

-## What are the Tools to Use?
+## What are Tools to Use?

 ### Authentication
    * **JWT**